Linearizing Algebraic Matroids: The Wild World of Characteristic

-We thank June Huh for bringing the error in \cite{RST} to our attention, David Zurieck-Brown for helpful conversations, and Shin-ichi Tanigawa for helpful feedback on an earlier draft.
-The authors were partially supported by the National Science Foundation (NSF) under grant No. DMS-1929284 while in residence at the Institute for Computational and Experimental Mathematics (ICERM) in Providence, RI during the program ``Geometry of Materials, Packings and Rigid Frameworks''.
+We thank June Huh for bringing the error in \cite{RST} to our attention; David Zurieck-Brown for helpful conversations; Shin-ichi Tanigawa and Matt Larson for helpful feedback on an earlier draft; two anonymous referees for comments that contributed greatly to our revision; and ICERM for its hospitality during the semester program ``Geometry of Materials, Packings and Rigid Frameworks''.

+This work was supported by the National Science Foundation under grant number DMS-1929284 and UK Research and Innovation under the EPSRC Small Grants Scheme grant UKRI1112.